-PORTABLES: Portable classrooms are being added to the east of the Annex in summer 2021.
+D 0 2 portable classrooms are being added to the east of the PORTABLES: Annex in summer 2021.
 It is possible to add 2 more portables adjacent to these.

 Considering the current layout of the facility, opportunities for school additions or future replacement(s) are summarized below: